jvansch1/ycharts-wiki/YCharts-Investment-challenge.md

 ## Game

 1. If you have not done so already, create an account with [Investopedia](https://www.investopedia.com/simulator/home.aspx).
-Once you have done so, slack me (@lucas) your account email and I will invite you to YCharts' private game.
+Once you have done so, slack me (`@lucas`) your account email and I will invite you to YCharts' private game.

 2. Familiarize yourself with the rules & settings specified in the game.
+These are subject to change.

 3. Good luck & Have Fun!